Vancouver Art Therapy Institute (VATI) 603

 - Critically evaluate the role of the art and creative process in the therapeutic relationship.

-- Integrate basic counseling skills within an art therapy practice.
+- Integrate basic counselling skills within an art therapy practice.

 - Create a collaborative and safe environment for personal expression.